SabrinaDiLeva/CompleteGuide-SettingUpYourFirstZoomCall/README.md

     ![date_time.png](./img/date_time.png)

 5. Customize the duration of the meeting by specifying the start and end times.
-Zoom’s free version has a 40-minute time limit on meetings.
+Zoom's free version has a 40-minute time limit on meetings.

     ![duration.png](./img/duration.png)